aloglu/pinlet/README.md

 1. Clone the repository.
 2. Safari > Preferences > Advanced > Select "Show develop menu in menu bar"
-3. From "Develop" in the menu bar, click on "Show Extension Builder"
+3. From the "Develop" menu, click on "Show Extension Builder"
-4. "Extension Builder" window will open.
+4. Extension Builder window will open.
 Click on "+", then "Add Extension..."
 5. Locate the folder of the repository, then click on "Select"
 6. You've added the extension to the Extension Builder.
-Now to install, click on "Install".
+Click on "Install".
 You'll be prompted to enter your password
-7. You have to reload open tabs in order for the extension to work.
+7. You have to reload current tabs to make the extension work.

-*¹ This also means you have to re-install the extension every time you relaunch Safari.
-I rarely close my browser, so this is a non-issue for me but I recognize that it'd be a deal breaker for most people.*
+*¹ This also means you have to reinstall the extension every time you relaunch Safari.
+I rarely close my browser, so this is a non-issue for me but I recognize that it'd be a deal breaker for most people.
+I can't fix this unless I [pay](https://www.macrumors.com/2015/06/10/new-safari-extensions-gallery-fee/) Apple $100 annually.*

 # To-do